With the full scale Viper build taking a break in lieu of home renovations, I still need a creative outlet.

 This is a rather unconventional method of model-building, Baz style.

-The aim was originally, to create a pattern to be cast in solid aluminium, then detailed with brass and copper*.
+The original aim was to create a pattern to be cast in solid aluminium, then detailed with brass and copper*.
 No paint – solid metal with a high-polish finish.
 However, time and obligation restraints have conspired to halt that plan.
 I will simply complete the scale build in whatever materials I have on hand and paint it all up.

 On a side note: